 One of the biggest challenges facing the accountancy sector today is the concept of ‘proactivity’.
 44% of business’s top complaint about their accountant is about their lack of proactivity.
-So, harnessing tech that can send you alerts provides a simple, quick solution.
+So, harnessing tech that can send you alerts provides a simple solution.
 Futrli, for example, allows you to set variables around your client’s financial or non-financial data to notify you when something’s heading south.
 Practical, timely information for your client, with little work for you.

 Celebrate your team’s success and they’ll be far more likely to repeat good performances in the future.
-Plan a fun team day or create a reward system.
+Plan a fun team day, or simply create a reward system.
 Thank a team member at a monthly team meeting or create a shoutout board.
 Positive feedback will go a long way at keeping team morale up, and a healthy dose of competition can create some great results too.

 Equally, when something’s not so good, talk about that!
 Your team will be grateful for constructive feedback.
 They want to progress and improve as much, if not more than you want them to.
 They’ll value your investment into helping them grow, and you’ll be able to shape them to fit your firm.
-And you’ll get to see them develop, which is pretty great too.
+And you’ll get to see them grow which is pretty great too.

 Before we even begin talking about productivity, let’s get the obvious out of the way.

 Stop multitasking.
 Take breaks.
 Start saying no.

 Happy?
 Checked off?
 Good, let’s move on.